UPDATE NOVEMBER 7, 2018:

-On March 22, 2018, Friends Journal and the Earlham School of Religion co-sponsored a live web panel with six first-time candidates for U.S. Congressional seats.
-Find out what motivated these first-time candidates to give up their privacy for the glare of public service.
+On March 22, 2018, Friends Journal and the Earlham School of Religion co‐sponsored a live web panel with six first‐time candidates for U.S. Congressional seats.
+Following the November 6, 2018, general elections, we revisited their campaigns to see how they had done.
+Alas, there was no Gray Wave.

 - Steve Bacher (Pennsylvania 8th District, @stevebacher)